-The College of Engineering and Computing prepares students to be problem solvers and to meet the technological challenges of today and tomorrow.
-Drawing on 40 years of institutional experience in computing education and research, and 30 years of experience in innovative program delivery, the CEC offers focused and flexible programs aligned to industry's most sought-after fields to help students reach their full potential.
-Through innovative curricula and research activities, our distinguished faculty engage students in a unique, interactive learning environment that facilitates academic excellence and prepares our students for their future careers while they earn a B.S., M.S., or a Ph.D. degree.
-The College of Engineering and Computing has a distinguished faculty, evolving curricula, and an alumni network of more than 4,000.
-The college has flexible online and campus-based formats for its six bachelor's, five master's, and three Ph.D. degree programs, as well as for its certificate programs.
+Drawing on 40 years of institutional experience in computing education and research, and 30 years of experience in innovative program delivery, CEC offers focused and flexible programs aligned to industry's most sought-after fields to help students reach their full potential.
+CEC has a distinguished faculty evolving curricula, and an alumni network of more than 4,000.
+The college has both online and campus-based formats for its three bachelor's, four master's, and three Ph.D. degree programs.

-The college welcomes both full-time and part-time students, with either on-campus, blended, or online options.
-Undergraduate on-campus students may have the opportunity to apply to the Dual Admission Program, which automatically reserves a seat in one of the CEC's graduate programs.
-Master's degree students can complete on-campus and online evening degree programs tailored to meet the needs of the working professional.
+The college welcomes both full-time and part-time students, whether on-campus or online.
+Undergraduate on-campus students may have the opportunity to apply to the Dual Admission Program, which automatically reserves a seat in one of CEC's graduate programs.
+Master's degree students can complete on-campus degree programs tailored to meet the needs of Florida residents.
 Online master's degree programs require no campus attendance and are available to students worldwide.
 A unique hybrid Ph.D. program blends on-campus, limited weekend meetings with online interaction.
-The college's M.S. students in most programs may apply for early admission into a Ph.D. program, which provides the opportunity to earn the doctorate in a shorter time.
+CEC further encourages students to participate in their student organizations, including student chapters of the Association for Computing Machinery and the Association for Information Systems and Upsilon Pi Epsilon, the International Honor Society for the Computing and Information Disciplines.

-The College of Engineering and Computing facilities are designed to support practical, hands-on and virtual opportunities along with instruction for students to learn and research computing and engineering.
-Research and learning projects include: mobile application development in the Mobile Computing Laboratory distributed systems with an emphasis on designing, implementing, and evaluating systems in the Secure and Robust Distributed Systems Laboratory; and emerging engineering and computing technologies such as robotics, sensors, artificial intelligence, and human machine interactions in the Engineering Design and Development Laboratory.
+The College of Engineering and Computing facilities are designed to support hands-on instruction for students to learn and research computing and engineering, including mobile application development in the Mobile Computing Laboratory; areas of distributed systems with an emphasis on designing, implementing, and evaluating systems in the Cloud Computing and Distributed Systems (CLOUDS) and Secure and Robust Distributed Systems (SARDIS) Laboratory; and mechanical, electrical, biomedical, and industrial engineering fundamentals and applications in Mechanics and Materials, Thermal and Fluids, and Design Laboratories.